MaximeCaute/PCBS_jspsych/Lectures/StaticIllusions.md

 ```

 > **String formatting** To get a cleaner script, you may use string formatting to plugging code output into a string.
 Formatted string use this quote ``` and have codes marked between brackets `{}`, the opening bracket being preceded by a dollar sign `$`.
 An exemple: `Bonjour!
 My name is ${my_name}!`.

+## Final code

+You can find a solution for the final code [here](../Examples/jspsych-color-decision-task).
+Make sure to try out to code it first!
+Practice makes perfect.

+I did not do it in this example, but you should leave an end message to your participants, thanking them for their time.
+You can create a `jsPsychHtmlKeyboardResponse` trial with no possible response by giving the `choices` property the `"NO_KEYS"` value.